Mashbrow/LOGIN-GRPC-API/README.md

 - booking
 - showtime

 "client_booking_asynchronous.py" is the client for the booking service.
 It works asynchronously.
 It requires the following servers to be launched:
 - booking
 - showtime
+Note: Nothing has to be done server side, it completely depends on the client to make the connection asynchronous.

 "client_showtime.py" is the client for the showtime service.
 It requires the following servers to be launched:
 - showtime